What is broadband?

 Downloads, uploads and megabits

 If you've never had to choose a broadband deal, or simply never given much thought to what the various specifications actually mean, this is the section for you.
-What, after all, is a megabit exactly, and how on Earth are you suppose to know how many of them you need?
+What, after all, is a megabit exactly, and how on Earth are you supposed to know how many of them you need?

 What are megabits?